yarikoptic/dmc/README.md

 # The survey

-Basic idea is to have it everything in this repo.
+Basic idea is to have everything in this repo.
 Even commit the submissions.

 ## Setup